Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- Among qualifying hitters in MLB, he ranks 25th in batting average, 20th in on-base percentage, and 58th in slugging.
+- Among qualifying batters in baseball, he ranks 31st in batting average, 19th in on-base percentage, and 59th in slugging.

-- In 33.1% of his games this year, Goldschmidt has notched at least one RBI.
-In 22 of those games (16.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- In 45 games this year (32.8%), Goldschmidt has picked up an RBI, and in 22 of those games (16.1%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.